Liposomal Glutathione – Wow

 Can I Get Glutathione from Diet?

 Yes, you can.
 There are quite a few foods that can help your body make more glutathione.
-But let’s be honest; if your diet was where it needed to be, you probably wouldn’t be reading this.
+But let’s be honest; if your diet were where it needed to be, you probably wouldn’t be reading this.
 Still, you can help your body create more by eating things like watermelon, avocados, asparagus, garlic, onions, cauliflower, spinach, broccoli, and other members of the cabbage family.

 There is an important precursor to glutathione that might interest you.
 For that, be sure to check out my article titled, “The N-acetyl Cysteine (NAC) Powerhouse.”